-- Think posture perfect.— Lean forward slightly while keeping your abdominal muscles contracted.
-But don't use your arms to support your body and don't hang over the handrails—you'll decrease the amount of calories you burn as well as set yourself up for injury.
+- Think posture perfect.
+Lean forward slightly while keeping your abdominal muscles contracted.
+But do not use your arms to support your body and do not hang over the handrails.
+You will decrease the amount of calories you burn as well as set yourself up for injury.

-- Position your feet.—Many people tend to step on their tip-toes.
-Instead, King recommends keeping your heels flat and letting them ride naturally.
+- Position your feet.
+Many people tend to step on their tip-toes.
+Instead, keep your heels flat and let them ride naturally.
 Just keep your knees relaxed at all times.

-- Think light.—If you're new to stairclimbing, start with a small amount of resistance.
-If you use too much, Doniek says, you risk using improper form or injuring yourself.
+- Think light.
+If you are new to stairclimbing, start with a small amount of resistance.
+If you use too much, you risk injuring or discouraging yourself.

 International Association of Athletics Federations